 Maybe you’re a big Harry Potter fan.
 Add a touch of magic to your images, try throwing books around and adjusting your shutter speed to give the illusion your books are truly magic.

-As mentioned before, creatively stacking your books, using a mix of colors, and a combination of creative lighting can be really powerful and striking.
+As mentioned before, creatively stacking your books, using a mix of colours, and a combination of creative lighting can be powerful and striking.

 Reading books with your children, an everyday must.
 Why not capture that magical atmosphere and get your children involved?